emrahhcan/SocialApp/README.md

 Seeing on the local machine needs a lot of work to do, so you can kindly visit the given URL above.

-Images might upload slowly due to Netlify, and Heroku free hosting, so please give it some time to respond.
+Website might upload slowly due to Netlify, and Heroku free hosting, so please give it some time to respond.